SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some notable events that have occurred in the USA on August 8:
+Here are a few notable events in U.S. history that occurred on August 8:

-- **1974**: President Richard Nixon announced his resignation from the presidency, effective the next day, following the Watergate scandal.
+- **1945**: U.S. President Harry S. Truman announces the bombing of Nagasaki, Japan, which takes place during World War II.

-- **1963**: The Great Train Robbery took place in England, but it indirectly influenced U.S. discussions around graft and hijacking, highlighting similarities in crisis response.
+- **1969**: The feature-length film "Easy Rider," which became emblematic of the counterculture movement of the 1960s, is released in theaters.

-- **1923**: Calvin Coolidge was sworn in as President of the United States after the
+- **1974**: President Richard Nixon resigns from office amidst the
 ### Positive Qoute
 ------
-"Believe in the magic of new beginnings! ✨🌼🌟"
+"Every day may not be good, but there's something good in every day! 🌟😊🌈"